Philosocode/philosocode-blog/_posts/courses/webhero/html/1-intro/2019-02-01-intro-to-html.md

 But for now, I hope you understand how nesting works.

-## Empty Elements
+## Void Elements
-Some elements don't have closing tags.
+Some elements don't have a closing tag.
-For example, one empty element is `<br>`, which represents a line break (new line).
+For example, `<br>` is a void element that represents a line break (new line).
-Note that it doesn't have any content or closing tag.
+Notice that it doesn't have any content or closing tag.
 Type this into CodePen and see what happens.

 ```html